Skip to main content

 • Eczema and scabies rashes can look similar, but they have very different causes and treatments.

-• Scabies is caused by a mite that burrows into the skin, and it’s very contagious.
+• Scabies is caused by a tiny mite that burrows into the skin, and it’s very contagious.

-• Eczema is chronic skin inflammation.
+• Eczema is a chronic condition that causes ongoing skin inflammation.
 It doesn’t spread from person to person.

 What do scabies and eczema rashes look like?

-It can be hard to tell eczema and scabies rashes apart, but there are some clues that can help.
+It can be hard to tell eczema and scabies rashes apart.
+But there are some clues that can help you tell the difference, including what they look like and where on the skin they happen.

 Scabies